cppitems/cppitems/items/008/item.md

   };
 ```
 > Why does this rule make sense?
+> - the presence of a custom constructor (with arguments) indicates that a default construction might not make sense (or is even dangerous) as it might lead to an object in an undesired state.

 Further, it is *not* implicitly available if `const` or reference members are present (or if members have no accessible default construction mechanism).
 Examples:
 ```pmans